"Grey zone" is a term used everywhere : security studies, geopolitics, hybrid warfare, corporate strategy. But it has never been rigorously defined.

 3) The institutional collapse.
 Trust in institutions (governments, media, science, churches) is at all-time lows (please refer to my Global Perception report).
 When there's no recognized authority, the Grey Zone becomes the default.

-If you don't understand the Grey Zone, you operate blind.
+If you don't understand it, you operate blind.

 You will search for clarity where ambiguity is the weapon.
 You will demand attribution where non-attribution IS the strategy.
 You will try to resolve contradictions that are designed to coexist and apply conventional frameworks to situations where they structurally fail.